Jeremy-Amin/Aristotle-txt-files/README.md

 Hello and welcome.
 This is a repository I created which contains a few of Aristotle's works in Plain Text format.
 I chose to make them Plain Text so that they are easily downloadable.

+**The file Aristotle-all.txt contains all of the following files combined into a single file.**

 **Contents**

 This repository contains the following files: